Charge superradiance on charged BTZ black holes: Superradiant scattering on charged rotating BTZ black holes

-We close our discussion of superradiant modes by exploring, in Figure \ref{fig:Branches}, some results for a large value of the black hole charge parameter, namely $Q=5$, again with the rotation parameter $\Omega = 0.6$.
-Here we find behaviour which is qualitatively different from that shown in Figure \ref{fig:Results}.
-For larger values of the scalar field charge $q\ge 2.2$ (see the left-hand plot), we find a narrow interval of values of the Robin parameter $\zeta $ which yield superradiant modes, and furthermore these values of $\zeta $ lie close to the Dirichlet value $\zeta = 0$, similarly to the results in Figure \ref{fig:Results}(c) for $Q=2$.
-However, as $q$ decreases (again in the left-hand-plot), the interval of values of $\zeta $ for which there are superradiant modes widens significantly, and comprises the majority of the interval $0<\zeta < \pi $.
-In particular, for $q=2.0$, $2.1$ and $2.2$ we find superradiant modes for which $\zeta = \frac{\pi }{2}$, corresponding to Neumann boundary conditions.
-For $1.8<q<2.2$, the left-hand plot shows that the value of the Robin parameter $\zeta $ at which the energy flux has its maximum magnitude shifts from a location close to $\zeta = 0$ to a location close to $\zeta = \pi $.
-On decreasing $q$ further, for fixed $q$ we find two ``branches'' of superradiant modes, one in a neighbourhood of $\zeta = \pi $ and one in a neighbourhood of $\zeta = 0$.
-These superradiant modes are depicted in the right-hand plot in Figure \ref{fig:Branches}, where we have chosen a branch of the $\arctan $ function in (\ref{eq:Zeta}) for which $-\frac{\pi }{2}<\zeta <\frac{\pi }{2}$ instead of $0<\zeta <\pi $ as used elsewhere.
-In the right-hand plot, we can see that for $q=1.5$ and $1.7$, there are superradiant modes for which $\zeta = 0$, corresponding to Dirichlet boundary conditions.
+Consider first $Q=5$ and the superradiantly scattered modes shown in Figure \ref{fig:Branches}(a).
+For larger values of the scalar field charge $q\ge 2.2$, in Figure \ref{fig:Branches}(a) we find a narrow interval of values of the Robin parameter $\zeta $ which yield superradiantly scattered modes, and furthermore these values of $\zeta $ lie close to the Dirichlet value $\zeta = 0$, similarly to the results in Figure \ref{fig:Results}(c) for $Q=2$.
+However, as $q$ decreases (again in Figure \ref{fig:Branches}(a)), the interval of values of $\zeta $ for which there are superradiantly scattered modes widens significantly, and comprises the majority of the interval $0<\zeta < \pi $.
+In particular, for $q=2.0$, $2.1$ and $2.2$ we show, in Figure \ref{fig:Branches}(a), superradiantly scattered modes for which $\zeta = \frac{\pi }{2}$, corresponding to Neumann boundary conditions.
+For $1.8<q<2.2$, Figure \ref{fig:Branches}(a) shows that the value of the Robin parameter $\zeta $ at which the energy flux has its maximum magnitude shifts from a location close to $\zeta = 0$ to a location close to $\zeta = \pi $.
+On decreasing $q$ further, for fixed $q$ we find two ``branches'' of superradiantly scattered modes, one in a neighbourhood of $\zeta = \pi $ and one in a neighbourhood of $\zeta = 0$.
+These superradiantly scattered modes are depicted in Figure \ref{fig:Branches}(b), where we have chosen a branch of the $\arctan $ function in (\ref{eq:Zeta}) for which $-\frac{\pi }{2}<\zeta <\frac{\pi }{2}$ instead of $0<\zeta <\pi $ as used elsewhere.
+In Figure \ref{fig:Branches}(b), we can see that for $q=1.5$ and $1.7$, there are superradiantly scattered modes for which $\zeta = 0$, corresponding to Dirichlet boundary conditions.